 It is not advisable to proceed with a house purchase without a solicitor.
 The council's solicitor are not acting for you.
 You need a solicitor for a number reasons.
 One of which is to verify what plans the Council have for repairs and refurbishment for the next five years.
 Many leaseholders have been stung for contributions of thousands of pounds.
 In any event, if you are getting a mortgage with Nottingham, you will need to appoint a solicitor on the Nottingham conveyancing panel.

 Over the last few months I have been searching for a flat up to £195,000 and identified one close by in Denton I like with open areas and railway links nearby, however it's only got 49 years unexpired on the lease.
 I can't really find anything else in Denton suitable, so just wondered if I would be making a mistake purchasing a lease with such few years left?

 Should you need a mortgage the remaining unexpired lease term may be problematic.
 Reduce the price by the amount the lease extension will cost if it has not already been discounted.
 If the current proprietor has owned the premises for a minimum of twenty four months you may request that they commence the lease extension formalities and then assign it to you.
 You can add 90 years to the current lease and have £0 ground rent by law.
 You should consult your conveyancing solicitor about this matter.

 What does commercial conveyancing in Denton cover?

-Denton conveyancing for business premises incorporates a wide range of guidance, provided by qualified solicitors, relating to business property.
-By way of example, this type of conveyancing can cover the sale or purchase of freehold business premises or, more usually, the assignment of existing leases or the drafting of new leasing arrangements.
-Commercial conveyancing solicitors can also offer advice on the sale of business assets, commercial loans and the termination of leases.
+Denton conveyancing for business premises incorporates a wide range of services, supplied by regulated solicitors, relating to business premises.
+By way of example, this area of conveyancing can cover the sale or purchase of freehold business premises or, more usually, the transfer of existing business tenancies or the drafting of new leasing arrangements.
+Commercial conveyancing solicitors can also offer advice on the sale of business assets, commercial mortgages and the termination of leases.